LiamHogarth123/2023TurtleBotSensors/turtleboi/README.md

 ### **Code Structure**

-This code structure has 3 sections.
-Similar to PFMS we have has cpp file called method that was called sample in PFMS.
-Remeber the main method creates a new thread running within method.
+This code structure has 4 main sections.
+We have has cpp file called method that subscribes and publishes data through ROS to the simulator, the main method creates a new thread running within method, SensorProcessing filters and processes scan data, and the Movement class does all the trajectory calculations for movement.

 ![Blank diagram (3)](https://github.com/LiamHogarth123/2023TurtleBotSensors/assets/126121211/82dd4d19-e188-4825-aee1-d90663f161f6)

-### **method file (main parent file)**
+### **Method Class File (main parent file)**

 The method file handles all ros communication such as publishing and subscribing.
-This method also handle all communciation with the two libaries to do with movenment and machine vision.
+This method also handle all communciation with the two libaries to do with movenment and processing sensor data

-The method file subscribes topics of odom (odometry data), Camera RGB, Camera Depth Data, Lid Sensor.
+The method file subscribes topics of odom (odometry data), Camera RGB, Camera Depth Data, Lida Sensor.

 This method file will publish to cmd_vel which sends a velocity to the turtle bot in the formatt of geometry_msg::Twist which is object.
 For example and object of type twist inclues object.linear.x,y,z and object.angular.x,y,z.

-This will be the major challenge of movenemnt velocity in tranforming the data of two points into these values.

-Additionly I might added another publisher to added goal markers to the rviz

-### **Sensor Procesing file**
+### **SensorProcesing Class File**
-The method file communciates with the sensorprocessing file by providing it all of the sensor data in a specisted object called RobotData.
-The method file combines all of the subscribed data using mutex and call backs into this structure and sends it to the snesor processing libary.
+The method file communciates with the Movement Class file by providing it all of the sensor data in a specisted object called RobotData.
+The method file combines all of the subscribed data using mutex and callbacks into this structure and sends it to the Movement libary as a x,y goal location.

 for example an object called data of type robotdata will be able to do data.lidata, data.RGB, or data.imageDepth